oci-landing-zones/oci-scca-landingzone/README.md

-# Landing Zones
+# Secure Cloud Computing Architecture (SCCA) Landing Zones

 This repository contains different types of Landing Zones to deploy to the Oracle Cloud Infrastructure platform.
 The landing zones are assembled from modules and templates that users can use in their default configuration or fork this repo and customize for your own scenarios.

-#  Secure Cloud Computing Architecture (SCCA) Landing Zone
 The SCCA Landing zone is designed to deploy an environment that supports Secure Cloud Computing Architecture (SCCA) standards for the US Department of Defense (DOD).
 We have two solutions for DOD customers to